-- can still be abuse even if the sexual activity appears consensual; - can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity; - can take place in person or via technology, or a combination of both; - can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence; - may occur without the child's immediate knowledge (e.g. through others copying videos or images they have created and posted on social media);

-- can be perpetrated by individuals or groups, males or females, and children or adults.
+- can still be abuse even if the sexual activity appears consensual; - can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity; - can take place in person or via technology, or a combination of both; - can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence; - may occur without the child's immediate knowledge (e.g. through others copying videos or images they have created and posted on social media); - can be perpetrated by individuals or groups, males or females, and children or adults.
 The abuse can be a one-off occurrence, and may happen without the child's immediate knowledge e.g. through others sharing videos or images of them on social media, or a series of incidents over time, and range from opportunistic to complex organised abuse; - is typified by some form of power imbalance in favour of those perpetrating the abuse.
-Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources; and - may be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
+Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources; and - may involve an exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.

-Further information is available in the DfE guidance 'Child sexual exploitation: definition and guide for practitioners' and CSCP procedures Child Exploitation and includes a child exploitation assessment tool.
+Further information is available in the DfE guidance 'Child sexual exploitation: definition and guide for practitioners' and Westmorland and Furness SCP guidance and resources on Child Exploitation (including CSE and CCE).